paich64/C64MEGA65/README.md

-With our [Release 3](VERSIONS.md), we are striving for a **retro C64 PAL experience**: The core turns your MEGA65 into a Commodore 64, with a C1541 drive and a pair of Joysticks or Paddles.
+With our [Release 3](VERSIONS.md), we are striving for a **retro C64 PAL experience**: The core turns your MEGA65 into a Commodore 64, with a C1541 drive, a pair of Joysticks, a Mouse and/or Paddles.
 No frills.
 The C64 runs the original Commodore KERNAL and the C1541 runs the original Commodore DOS, which leads to authentic loading speeds.
 You will be surprised, how slowly the C64/C1541 were loading... :-)

 And you will be amazed by the 99.9% compatibility that this core has when it comes to games, demos and other demanding C64 software.
 Some demos are even